zachcp/flattax/README.md

 <!-- badges: end -->

-The goal of `flattax` is to provide a simplified view on NCBI's taxonomic heirarchy.
+The goal of `flattax` is to provide a simplified view on NCBI's taxonomic hierarchy.
 It provides the following datasets:

- - `flattax`:  A nine-column dataframe of taxonomic levels and the NCBI taxid.
-Calculated for all specied-level taxids as of 20200710
+ - `flattax`:  A data.table of NCBI's `new_taxdump/rankedlineage.dmp` file.

 ## Installatation